-With rent soaring now in the city of Toronto, a basement renovation can be an excellent investment, and a great way to earning extra income and increasing the property value.
+With rent soaring now in the city of Toronto, a basement renovation can be an excellent investment and a great way of earning extra income and increasing the property value.
 Once complete it can give you the freedom to rent your basement out whilst having minimal impact on your life.

 Normally, underpinning has to be performed for a small area where the basement walkout will be located; usually, it’s in an area around where the existing footings meet the new basement entrance.
 It’s vital that all the footings are 4 ft lower than the finished grade height, and since the footings are now exposed to frost, from experience, it is typically 5-6 ft wider in both directions from the new basement access.

 Ensure your Underpinning contractor is experienced & fully insured.
 Call: 647-782-3673

 The Process – Walkout Basement

 Once all permits & planning have been approved by the City, getting started on the excavation is the first step.
 Depending on the basement entrance access, the excavation could be manual hand digging or, in an ideal situation, an excavator can be used.